flannequal/internal_eldenRL/README.md

 - Elden Ring process must be running and accessible.
 - Game must be in single-player offline mode.
-- Memory addresses and AOB patterns in `config/addresses.yaml` must match your game version.
+- Memory addresses and AOB patterns in `config/addresses.yaml` must match your game version (v16 when made)
-- Using a new game save is recommended for stability/safety.
+- Using a new game save is recommended for safety

-## Notes on safety and scope

-- This project is for educational research purposes only, designed for single-player offline use.
-- Memory addresses are highly version-specific; ensure your game version remains fixed while you reverse and configure addresses.
-- Start with one arena and iterate to ensure stability.

-## Extending state and future work

-- The `EldenRingGame` class provides a clean interface for adding more game-specific state and actions.
-- You can extend `config/addresses.yaml` to include more memory features (e.g., FP/MP, specific debuffs, inventory items, detailed player/boss animation IDs).
-- Further enhancements could include more sophisticated anti-cheat mitigation, automated signature scanning for version compatibility, and a more robust offset database.

 ## Contributing
 - You can contribute by extending the YAML configuration files with new addresses or arena data.
 - Develop new `MemoryManager` methods for raw memory operations or `EldenRingGame` properties/methods for high-level game interactions.

 ## Credits

-This project builds on the original EldenRL and SoulsGym work.
-All training should now use the unified `EldenHybridEnv`.
+This project builds on the original EldenRL work